-- When it would be detrimental to the pupil's health or school attendance not to do so and - Where we have parents' or carers' written consent and - Where an 'administration of medicines in school form' (Appendix 2) has been completed by the parent or carer at the school office.
-Medicines must not be handed to Class Teachers.
+- When it would be detrimental to the pupil's health or school attendance not to do so and - Where we have Parents' or Carers' written consent

-For medicines e.g., antibiotics that require a set number of doses a day, Coppice staff will only be able to deliver one of these doses.
-The rest of the doses need to be managed at home by parents and carers.
+For medicines e.g., antibiotics that require 3 or 4 doses a day, Coppice staff will only be able to deliver one of these doses.
+The rest of the doses need to be managed at home by Parents and Carers.